b-palaniappan/leaf/README.md

 * Use fluentlenium with htmlunit for UI Regression testing.

 ### TODO
-* New Feature are being added.
+* New Feature will be added in future.

 ## Run local mongoDB
-Command to run local docker MongoDB - `docker run --rm --name local-mongo -p 27017:27017 -d mongo:4-bionic`
+Command to run local docker MongoDB - `docker run --rm --name local-mongo -p 27017:27017 -d mongo:bionic`